1FarukDev/1FarukDev/README.md

 Front-End Developer and a newbie Mobile Developer
 -------------------------------------------------

-Frontend Software Developer TailwindCss Advocate
+Frontend Software Developer TailwindCSS Advocate

 * 🌍  I'm based in Lagos
 * ✉️  You can contact me at [ajibadefarukyoungprof02@gmail.com](mailto:ajibadefarukyoungprof02@gmail.com)